Trenda-Software/vlife-be-node/readme.md

 set another ENV to define the environment
 \$ heroku config:set ENVIRONMENT=heroku

+- Allow Mongo Atlas to receive connections from the heroku instance

-- push to heroku repo
+* push to heroku repo

   \$ git push heroku